 So what’s the solution?

-A hardware firewall is can improve your network security and prevent computers from connecting to yours.
+A hardware firewall is!
+It can improve your network security and prevent computers from connecting to yours.

 Most routers provided by Internet Service Providers are very basic.
 They are often set up for the most technophobic person to use.